tytydraco/yessleep/out/My_brother_should_never_have_agreed_to_be_ethically_altered.md

 Shane exited the car and I closed the door behind him—surprisingly, he started walking towards the elevators, like he knew where he was going.
 I decided not to say anything and see if he remembered where he lived.
 He hit the “up” button as he should have, and he selected the correct floor once he was inside.
 When we exited on our floor, he made a direct line for our unit—I followed him closely and watched as he opened the door, just as he’d done hundreds of times before.

-However, he stopped just after stepping through the threshold and stood stock-still again—I nearly crashed into him.
+However, he stopped right after stepping through the threshold and stood stock-still again—I nearly crashed into him.
 He seemed to be waiting on the next set of instructions, so I told him to go sit at the kitchen table for now.

 “Okay.”
 The voice came again.